PayDock/paydock_java_sdk/README.md

 For more info on the Paydock API, see our [full documentation](https://docs.paydock.com).

 To download the library please visit https://bintray.com/markcardamis/javaSDK/javasdk.
-There are different dependency snippets to be inserted in your code based on your selected repository (we support Gradle, Maven or Ivy)
+There are different dependency snippets to be inserted in your code based on your selected repository (we support Gradle, Maven or Ivy).

 ## Simple example to create a single charge